drgarcia1986/simple-settings/docs/index.md

 ```
 Check [examples](https://github.com/drgarcia1986/simple-settings/tree/master/examples), in project repository for more usage samples.

+## Types of settings
+The simple-settings is prepared to play with the following files types:
+* python modules.
+* cfg files (simple `key=value` files).

 ## Load multiple settings modules
 simple-settings can load more than one setting module without use import approach, just specify yours settings modules separated by comma.
 For example: